 Krakow can be very cold in winter, including in November and December.
 It’s advisable to look for hotels near Krakow Christmas market to avoid spending too much time walking outdoors when the weather is poor.

-However, once you arrive at the market, you can warm up with mulled wine, hot soup or standing around one of the heated areas.
+However, once you arrive at the market, you can warm up with mulled wine and hot soup or stand around one of the heated areas.

 I’ve visited Krakow several times and recommend visitors stay at the Puro Hotel due to its great location and high standards.